-As our communities begin to have more candid conversations about the opioid epidemic sweeping our nation, recovering addicts are speaking openly about the complex barriers to recovery.
-Recently, one of our staff at Surfside had a conversation with a young addict in there early twenties who has shuffled in and out of treatment for the past 3-4 years.
+As our communities begin to have more candid conversations about the opioid epidemic sweeping our nation, recovering addicts are speaking openly about the complex barriers to addiction rehab or other quality recovery programs.
+Recently, one of our staff at Surfside had a conversation with a young addict in their early twenties who has shuffled in and out of treatment for the past 3-4 years.
 Out of respect for his privacy, we’ll call him “Kyle.”
 Kyle recently returned to inpatient treatment after yet another painful relapse, which began with a few drinks and quickly escalated to snorting heroin again.
 He expressed frustration with a confusing pattern that has emerged in each of his relapses: he befriends a peer in treatment, convinced that they are on a path to recovery together, during the hot-potato discharge process he ends up in a typical peer-run sober house and eventually (days, weeks, months, sometimes even a year later) they decide to have a few drinks.
 A few drinks turns into a drive to the local cop spot and within days they’re getting high together.

 One of the adages we hear repeatedly in treatment and recovery communities is the need to change “People, places and things.”
 But what happens when addiction rehab or the local peer-run sober house becomes part of the revolving door and the person you just got high with is sitting next to you a week later in group?
 As a person attempting to recover after a heartbreaking relapse, is this person a “drinking buddy” or a “friend in recovery?”
 When Kyle and his friends return to rehab feeling defeated, they become convinced that this time they’re desperate to stay clean and support one another.
-But utilizing the tools available in a treatment center while surrounded by “using buddies” becomes more challenging every time the addict returns to the rehab.
+But utilizing the tools available in a treatment or addiction rehab center while surrounded by “using buddies” becomes more challenging every time the addict returns to the rehab.
 As professionals in the treatment field, we cannot boast about our dedication to recovery while failing to provide structured aftercare — statistics show that this will only land the addict back in treatment, in jail, or in a morgue.
 When we acknowledge the complicated nature of peer relationships in treatment, we understand it’s simply not enough to bus addicts to a 12-step meeting, only to hustle them out when the meeting is over, depriving them of the opportunity to expand their network beyond the four walls of treatment.

-Another staff member recently gave a presentation at another addiction rehab.
+Another Surfside staff member recently gave a presentation at another addiction rehab.
 During the presentation, one of the clients interrupted to say, “I want to come with you.
 Right now.
 I have the money.”
 Clinicians in the room encouraged him to “relax” because he needed to stay in treatment for another few weeks.
 This 23-year old man has bounced in and out of treatment over five times.
 During the discharge process, different programs do not engage the family and simply send the recovering addict to one of the local peer-run sober houses in the closest town.
 They often fail to engage the family, believing that by providing treatment, he’ll get clean and the family will rebuild itself – right?
 He makes it a few weeks or months in the unstructured environment only to fall in with the wrong crowd.
 Then he gets high.